-Moreover, using clever tricks to minimize the amount of quantum computation - through algorithms called VQE and QAOA - we can reduce the demands on the quantum hardware even further.
-In these approaches a lot of the computation is still handled well by a conventional computer.
-A special small quantum co-processor or accelerator is then used to solve very small chunks that are the most difficult for the regular computer.
-With these simplified quantum co-processors, quantum error correction is just out of the question, so leveraging approaches like quantum firmware appears to be one of best pathways to achieving quantum advantage.
+Moreover, using clever tricks to minimize the amount of quantum computation mechanics- through algorithms called VQE and QAOA - we can reduce the demands on the quantum hardware even further.
+In these approaches, a lot of the computation is still handled well by a conventional computer.
+A special small quantum co-processor or accelerator is then used as the key to solving very small chunks that are the most difficult for the regular computer.
+With these simplified quantum co-processors, quantum error correction is just out of the question, so leveraging approaches like quantum firmware appears to be one of the best pathways to achieving quantum advantage.

 That’s not the end of the story, of course - it’s really one of the first steps.
 We can still look to build exceptionally large general-purpose quantum computers.
 Getting there will require major advances in hardware system design, and combining quantum firmware with quantum error correction to push error rates down as low as possible.

 What is Quantum Error Correction?

 Learn how Quantum Error Correction can enable the quantum computing revolution and the vital role it plays in the future of large-scale quantum computers.